patrontheo/PCSC-Eigenvalue-problems/README.md

 # PCSC-Eigenvalue-problems
 Project for the Programming concept in Scientific Computing course.

+This Readme acts as the report of the project.

 This project implements different numerical methods to solve the eigenvalues of a matrix.
 The different numerical methods are Power method, Inverse Power method with and without shift